 Early on in law school, law students begin to realize that legal norms are not all cut from the same cloth.
 Some rules provide "bright lines," others "fuzzy lines," and yet others, no lines at all.
 The "reasonable person" test in tort law constrains in a very different way than does the rule against perpetuities in property.
 That is, legal norms differ in extent to which they constrain those who are charged with applying them.

 We can slice and dice legal norms in various ways.
 In this post, we will investigate the idea that legal norms can be sorted into five general classes: rules, standards, principles, catalogs, and discretion.
 Let's stipulate to the following definitions to get the discussion off the ground:

 Rules are the most constraining and rigid.
 Once a rule has been interpreted and the facts have been found, then the application of the rule to the facts decides the issue to which it is relevant (unless the case falls within the penumbra of a rule with vague content).

 Standards provide an intermediate level of constraint.
 Standards guide decisions but provide a greater range of choice or discretion; standards define a set of mandatory considerations.

 Principles are even less constraining.
 Principles provide mandatory considerations for judges.
-Whereas, standards identify an exhaustive set of considerations for adjudication or policy making, a principle identifies a nonexhaustive set, leaving open the possibility that other considerations may be relevant to the decision.
+Whereas, standards identify an exhaustive set of considerations for adjudication or policy making, a principle identifies a member of a nonexhaustive set, leaving open the possibility that other unspecified considerations may be relevant to the decision.

-This post provides an introduction to rules, standards, and principles for law students (especially first-year law students) with an interest in legal theory.
+This post provides an introduction to rules, standards, principles, catalogs, and discretion for law students (especially first-year law students) with an interest in legal theory.